Sanoj32/Netflix-Clone/README.md

 Netflix clone project by Brad on Youtube.
+Conflict should appear here.